BetweenReality/CaptionDecompiler/README.md

 - `--input INPUT, -i INPUT`                       (Required) Path to caption dat file
 - `--output OUTPUT, -o OUTPUT`                    Path to output.
 Defaults to ./samename_d.txt.
 To disable the '_d' use the '-ns' switch

 - `--sound-dir [SOUND_DIR], -sd [SOUND_DIR]`      Directory containing soundscripts and game_sounds_manifest.txt.
 These will be searched to match soundscript name hashes.
-If SOUND_DIR is not provided, it attempts to automatically find game_sounds_manifest.txt based on the location of the input
+By default this automatically attempts to be found.
+To disable this behavior, use the '-nas' switch
 - `--sound-script SOUND_SCRIPT, -ss SOUND_SCRIPT` Direct path to a soundscript file.
 Can add as many as you want
 - `--sound-name SOUND_NAME, -sn SOUND_NAME`       A direct soundscript name to match against.
 Can add as many as you want
 - `--sound-list SOUND_LIST, -sl SOUND_LIST`       A file containing a newline-separated list of soundscript names.
 Makes no attempt to validate this format, so be careful
+- `--no-auto-sounds, -nas`                        Disables automatically attempting to find soundscript files

 - `--language LANGUAGE, -l LANGUAGE`              Manually set the output language.
 Default is automatically guessed based on the filename.
 If your filename has a non-standard format you should probably set this, otherwise it will either be incorrect or blank
 - `--same-hashes, -sh`                            Ensures all unfound soundscript names compile to the same hash.
 May increase computation time dramatically if there are a lot of missing names